 Meeting schedules vary by subcommittee.
 Some subcommittees may meet by email or conference call.
 Contact the subcommittee chair or co-chair for more information.

-Can I attend the general membership meetings if I am an alternate and the representative is able to attend?
+Can I attend the meetings if I am an alternate and the representative is able to attend?